The 10 most innovative urban development companies in 2022

 For mixing up a concrete alternative without lime, cement, or toxic chemicals to severely reduce construction site waste

 Nexii has developed more environmentally friendly building materials that can expedite the creation of a project.
 Its proprietary concrete alternative, Nexiite, doesn’t contain lime, cement, or toxic materials.
-Its use reduces the time it takes to complete a building’s envelope (the foundation, wall assembly, roofing, etc), and it virtually eliminates on-site construction waste.
-Nexii put up a Popeye’s restaurant in British Columbia in May 2021 in just two days.
+Its use reduces the time it takes to complete a building’s envelope (the foundation, wall assembly, roofing, etc.), and it virtually eliminates on-site construction waste.
+Nexii put up a Popeyes restaurant in British Columbia in May 2021 in just two days.
 The company partners with local developers—targeting communities in need of green jobs to replace coal and steel work—to be certified manufacturers of its material.
 It has established eight of these thus far, in such places as Pittsburgh and Louisville, Kentucky.
 Nexii is the fastest Canadian company to achieve unicorn status (less than 31 months).

 6. Abodu